 Once you have submitted an application, you will be personally contacted by an admissions representative within 48 hours.
 We will answer any questions at that time and get you started on your enrollment track.
 Space is limited, groups fill rapidly, so prompt enrollment is always encouraged.

-For Bethany, Del City, Online and Tulsa courses, send official transcripts to:
+For Bethany, Online, and Tulsa courses, send official transcripts to:

 Accelerated General Education Courses

 *Effective July 1, 2019 – June 30, 2020